Whenever I lose my cool, this is what I remember.

 So Dads if you make a mistake, it’s your turn to step up: No blame, no shame, just honesty…just ownership.
 That’s it.

-Deep down you want to take ownership.
-If feels great: mature, loving, manly even.
+Even though it was hard, deep down I’ve always wanted to take ownership.
+If feels great, mature, loving, manly even.